 MicroMAX Science Case

 MicroMAX will open new possibilities within the field of macromolecular crystallography by 1) providing an X-ray beam with properties that are presently not available elsewhere in the world and 2) by combining this with new experimental methods that are presently being developed at many X-ray free electron lasers (XFELs) and synchrotron radiation facilities.
 The aim of these new experimental methods is to most efficiently collect the best data from a large number of crystals since these demanding projects with microcrystals inherently will need many crystals to record full datasets due to e.g. radiation damage and sample heterogeneity.
 These methods are commonly referred to as “serial crystallography”.
-MicroMAX will thus widen the scope of MX to difficult targets such as membrane proteins for which microcrystals are commonly the only obtained crystal form.
+MicroMAX will thus widen the scope of MX to difficult targets for which only microcrystals are available, but also provide new opportunities in terms of for example collecting time-resolved data with time-resolution down to the microsecond range.

 As there is rapid development of serial crystallography and in particular new sample delivery systems, MicroMAX must be flexible to take future developments into account.
 In addition, since it is likely that different sample delivery methods will be optimal for different experiments, it is important to offer a choice.
-Therefore, the experimental station will include setups for both standard rotational data collection and also for new sample delivery methods such as chips, jet-driven sample delivery, micro-fluidics, acoustics and more.
-The rotational data collection setup can also be used for samples suitable for BioMAX and in this way MicroMAX is a complement to BioMAX.
+Therefore, the experimental station will include setups for both standard rotational data collection and for new sample delivery methods.
+The experimental station will be able to accommodate fixed-target scanning methods, jet-driven sample delivery, micro-fluidics, acoustics and more.
+The rotational data collection setup can also be used for samples suitable for BioMAX and in this way MicroMAX both complements BioMAX and extends the MX capacity at MAX IV.